| Ogród państwa Barry (Rozdział 12)

 in their airiest, most lavish, wind-swayed bloom above the lush green

+grasses.
 Poza nimi rozciągały się pola

 dochodzące do „górnej drogi" z Carmody; przed nimi zaś, otoczony bukami (beeches ) i świerkami (firs), widniał mały